cordova-rtc/cordova-plugin-iosrtc/README.md

 ## Known Issues

+### iOS Safari and crash on WebSocket events

-* Don't call plugin methods within WebSocket events (`onopen`, `onmessage`, etc).
-There is an issue in Cordova iOS or Safari iOS related to it (see [issue #12](https://github.com/eface2face/cordova-plugin-iosrtc/issues/12)).
+Don't call plugin methods within WebSocket events (`onopen`, `onmessage`, etc).
+There is an issue in iOS Safari (see [issue #12](https://github.com/eface2face/cordova-plugin-iosrtc/issues/12)).
 Instead run a `setTimeout()` within the WebSocket event if you need to call plugin methods on it.

+Or better, just load the provided [ios-websocket-hack.js](https://github.com/eface2face/cordova-plugin-iosrtc/blob/master/extra/ios-websocket-hack.js) script into your Cordova iOS app.

 ## Author